exit0619/Yelp-fusion_data-retreiving-visulizing/readme.md

 **Case Study**

-I am a person who likes to travel, especially exploring local famous restaurants.
+I am a guy who likes to travel and explore local famous restaurants.
 So I want to find out, in the top 5 world richest cities, what restaurant categories are people's favorite on Yelp.

 **Data Sources**